crolllab/teaching/Bioinformatics_Tools/Course_5_GWAS/README.md

 The full statistics outcome of the GWAS is in the file `GAPIT.Association.GWAS_Results.MLM.GDDAnthesis.SilkingInterval.csv`.
 This file reports for every SNP in the dataset the association with the analyzed trait.

 Let's use R to identify the SNP showing the most significant association with the phenotype.
-You can graphically identify this SNP also by opening the file `GAPIT.Association.Manhattan_Geno.MLM.GDDAnthesis.SilkingInterval.pdf` (see above).
+You can graphically identify this SNP also by opening the file `GAPIT.Association.Manhattan_Geno.MLM.GDDAnthesis.SilkingInterval.pdf` (adjust to your trait).

 ```
 # In R "Console"
 library(dplyr)

+# adjust to your trait
 GWAS.df <- read.csv("GAPIT.Association.GWAS_Results.MLM.GDDAnthesis.SilkingInterval.csv", header = T)

 # The file is sorted chromosome and position.
 Let's check the first SNPs at the top of the file.